Ethiopian airstrikes in Tigray force UN flight to turn back

 Associated Press

+The development appeared to be a sharp escalation in the intimidation tactics that Ethiopian authorities have used against aid workers amid the intensifying, year-long Tigray war.

-The aid workers spoke on condition of anonymity because they were not authorized to share the information with the media.
-Ethiopian government spokesman Legesse Tulu said the airstrikes in the city of Mekele targeted a former military training center now being used as a “battle network hub” by rival Tigray forces.
+Legesse said Friday’s airstrikes in the city of Mekele targeted a former military training center being used as a “battle network hub” by rival Tigray forces.
+Residents confirmed the latest airstrikes, saying they occurred near Mekele University.
+Tigray spokesman Kindeya Gebrehiwot told the AP about a dozen people were wounded.

-The spokesman, along with a military spokesman, didn’t immediately respond to questions about the U.N. flight.

-Ethiopia’s government in recent months has accused some humanitarian groups of supporting the Tigray forces, and last month it expelled seven U.N. officials while accusing them without evidence of falsely inflating the scale of the Tigray crisis.
-Authorities also have subjected humanitarian workers on U.N. flights to intrusive searches while imposing what the U.N. has called a “de facto humanitarian blockade” on the region of some 6 million people.

 Thousands of people have been killed since November, when a political falling-out between the Tigray forces who long dominated the national government and the current administration of Prime Minister Abiy Ahmed erupted in fighting.